sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 Use `ges_timeline_element_set_child_property_by_spec`
 ## `pspec`
-The `gobject::ParamSpec` that specifies the property you want to set
+The `glib::object::ParamSpec` that specifies the property you want to set
 ## `value`
 The value
 <!-- trait TrackElementExt::fn set_child_property_valist -->